fa7i3/Danceability-for-Spotify-Songs/README.md

 * Dimension of Original Dataset: 169909 rows by 19 columns

 ### Questions we hope to answer
+* Can machine learning models predict the danceability of Spotify songs using audio feature information?
-* How the danceability has changed throughout the years from 1921 to 2020
+* How has danceability changed throughout the years from 1921 to 2020?
 * How danceable or energetic a song is?
 * How various factors can predict the danceability of a song.

 ## Machine Learning Model

-## Database Integration
+## Database
 We plan to use a SQL database (PostgreSQL and pgAdmin) to store our data.
 Our dataset consists of two tables: *[spotify_song_info.csv](Resources/spotify_song_info.csv)* which contains general information about each song and *[spotify_song_features.csv](Resources/spotify_song_features.csv)* which contains feature columns that we plan to use in our machine learning model. *spotify_song_features.csv* also contains the target column, *danceability*, for our machine learning model.
 The two tables will be merged into one dataset, *[merged_spotify_songs.csv](Resources/merged_spotify_songs.csv)*, using SQL and will be cleaned using the Python Pandas library.

 The Entity Relationship Diagram for the two tables is shown below:
 ![spotify_database_ERD.png](Images/ERD_spotify_database.png)